confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 Here is what this ksqlDB statement does:

-- ksqlDB interacts with Kafka Connect to create a new source connector named `s`.
+- ksqlDB interacts with {{ site.kconnectlong }} to create a new source connector named `s`.
-- Kafka Connect infers that `s` is a Voluble connector because of the value of `connector.class`.
-Kafka Connect searches its plugin path to find a connector that matches the given class.
+- {{ site.kconnectlong }} infers that `s` is a Voluble connector because of the value of `connector.class`. {{ site.kconnectlong }} searches its plugin path to find a connector that matches the specified class.
 - ksqlDB passes the remaining properties directly to the Voluble connector so that it can configure itself.
-- Voluble creates publishes a new event to topic `people` every `500` milliseconds with a UUID key and a map value of two keys, `name` and `creditCardNumber`.
+- Voluble publishes a new event to topic `people` every `500` milliseconds with a UUID key and a map value of two keys, `name` and `creditCardNumber`.

-The properties are the same that you would pass to a connector if it was running in a dedicated Connect cluster.
-You can pass it any properties that the connector (or Kafka Connect) respects, such as `max.tasks` to scale the number of instances of the connector.
+The properties are the same that you would pass to a connector if it was running in a dedicated {{ site.kconnect }} cluster.
+You can pass it any properties that the connector or {{ site.kconnectlong }} respects, like `max.tasks` to scale the number of instances of the connector.

 Check that the connector working is by printing the contents of the `people` topic, which connector `s` created.